-Lakeshore Football offers competitive full contact football Atom, Mosquito, Pee-Wee, and Bantam as well as a Full Equipment Flag Football Tykes program.
+Lakeshore Football offers competitive full contact football Atom, Mosquito, Pee-Wee, Bantam and Midget as well as a Full Equipment Flag Football program.

 MINOR FOOTBALL – MRFL AAA

 - Tykes Cougars – Full gear with flags – Recreational intro to football.
-Players Born in 2013-2014.
+Players 5-6-7 of age.

-Bantam – Players born 2005-2006 These are “elite” levels of competitive football and are considered the highest caliber of football available for players in these age groups.
-The Bantam teams tend to carry larger rosters in order to accommodate and develop more players.
+These are “elite” levels of competitive football and are considered the highest caliber of football available for players in these age groups.
+The teams tend to carry larger rosters in order to accommodate and develop more players.
 New players at this level are welcome and are encouraged to join.

 WHO CAN PLAY FOR LAKESHORE TEAMS?

-If you are born between 2005-2015 and live in Kirkland, Beaconsfield, Baie d’Urfe, Sainte Anne-de-Bellevue, Senneville, Pointe-Claire, or Dorval, you can play football for Lakeshore.
+If you live in Kirkland, Beaconsfield, Baie d’Urfe, Sainte Anne-de-Bellevue, Senneville, Pointe-Claire, or Dorval, you can play football for Lakeshore.